infinitymdm/.dev/content/blog/meta/welcome.md

 like to at least occasionally post about the state of my Linux distro of choice, Solus.
 Maybe I'll even do the occasional book or video game review.
 Who knows what the future holds?

-### About Me
+### About

 This section will contain a brief bio, as well as a portfolio of my past projects.
-I'm thinking I could also have my resume linked, as well as links to the handful of other places I can be found on the internet.
+I'm thinking I could also have my CV linked, as well as links to the handful of other places I can be found on the internet.

 Projects should be a big part of this section, too.
 Maybe I'll have a little showcase gallery or something like that to demonstrate cool stuff I've worked on, with some demo gifs of tools I've